OSHA 500 Course Description

 - OSHA recordkeeping

-OSHA #510 Occupational Safety and Health Standards for Construction taken within the last 7 years and five (5) years of construction safety experience.
+OSHA #510 Occupational Safety and Health Standards for Construction taken within the last 7 (seven) years and five (5) years of construction safety experience.
 A bachelor’s degree (or higher) in occupational safety and health or industrial hygiene from an accredited college or university, a Certified Safety Professional (CSP) or a Certified Industrial Hygienist (CIH) designation may be substituted for a total of two (2) years of experience.
 Authorized OSHA Outreach Training Program trainers are required to attend OSHA #502 Update for Construction Industry Outreach Trainers at least once every four (4) years to maintain their trainer status.
-You must complete the Prerequisite Verification Form prior to registering for this course.
+You must submit a Prerequisite Verification Form and a photo of your Government-Issued ID with your registration.

 29 CFR 1926 Construction Safety Standard provided by Mid-South OTI Education Center.
 Minimum Contact Hours: 26 hours